Noam2Stein/ggmath/README.md

 type aliases make the API simple and very similar to other math crates.

 `ggmath` differs from other math crates with generics because it supports SIMD which is important for performance.
-Beware that while `ggmath` explicitly uses SIMD types like `_m128`, it currently does not explicitly call SIMD instructions and relies on compiler optimizations.
-This is due to rust's lack of specialization.
+Beware that `ggmath` does not explicitly call SIMD instructions and relies on compiler optimizations due to rust's lack of specialization. what `ggmath` currently does is carefully control vector type layout to make it easy for the compiler to apply vectorization.

 ## Installation